 Isolate variable t

-The following video gives another example of a distance word problem with vehicles moving in opposite directions.
+Example of a distance word problem with vehicles moving in opposite directions

 Distance - Opposite Directions